Last updated: 28th April, 2021

 For example, want to know why a user is hesitating on your signup page?
-Use a Chat Prompt to ask them automatically.
+Use a Prompt to ask them automatically.

 We’ve taken great care to ensure Prompts respect and engage your visitors, rather than annoy them.
-We want the conversation to start on a positive note, so they won’t take over the page, they won’t spam you repeatedly, and you can ignore them if you like – read more about Chat Prompt behaviour.
+We want the conversation to start on a positive note, so they won’t take over the page, they won’t spam you repeatedly, and you can ignore them if you like – read more about Prompt behaviour.

 Prompts are setup on a per project basis, so make sure you’ve selected the correct project first – then just head to Automation > Prompts in the sidebar.

 When adding a new Prompt, you’ll be presented with a list of options that break down into 3 categories: